Self-discipline isn't a strategy [better work #29]

 This is why my long-term clients work with me on a retainer basis, after completing my signature coaching program.
 Despite the performance reviews, client testimonials, and therapy sessions, they're not receiving actionable feedback.

-It's not enough to know the what and why - you can't move forward without the how.
 I help my clients refine their systems so that when everything goes to hell, they remain grounded and steady - secure enough to keep a hold on the progress they've made.

 Armoring up with achievement